-- forces and fields: electrostatic, magnetic, gravity - the phenomena of 'action at a distance' and the related concept of the field as the key to analysing electrical, magnetic and gravitational effects - quantity of charge flowing as the product of current and time - measuring resistance using p.d. and current measurements - exploring current, resistance and voltage relationships for different circuit elements; including their graphical representations - exploring current, resistance and voltage relationships for different circuit elements; including their graphical representations - drawing circuit diagrams; exploring equivalent resistance for resistors in series - the domestic a.c. supply; live, neutral and earth mains wires, safety measures forces and fields: electrostatic, magnetic, gravity the phenomena of 'action at a distance' and the related concept of the field as the key to analysing electrical, magnetic and gravitational effects exploring the magnetic fields of permanent and induced magnets, and the Earth's magnetic field, using a compass magnetic effects of currents, how solenoids enhance the effect
+- forces and fields: electrostatic, magnetic, gravity - the phenomena of 'action at a distance' and the related concept of the field as the key to analysing electrical, magnetic and gravitational effects - quantity of charge flowing as the product of current and time - measuring resistance using p.d. and current measurements - exploring current, resistance and voltage relationships for different circuit elements; including their graphical representations - exploring current, resistance and voltage relationships for different circuit elements; including their graphical representations - drawing circuit diagrams; exploring equivalent resistance for resistors in series using an appropriate number of significant figures in calculations. electromagnetic waves, velocity in vacuum; waves transferring energy; wavelengths and frequencies from radio to gamma-rays velocities differing between media: absorption, reflection, refraction effects uses in the radio, microwave, infra-red, visible, ultra-violet, X-ray and gamma-ray regions, hazardous effects on bodily tissues Magnetism forces and fields: electrostatic, magnetic, gravity the phenomena of 'action at a distance' and the related concept of the field as the key to analysing electrical, magnetic and gravitational effects exploring the magnetic fields of permanent and induced magnets, and the Earth's magnetic field, using a compass magnetic effects of currents, how solenoids enhance the effect